Universal stability of coherently diffusive 1D systems with respect to decoherence: Introduction

+It was P. W. Anderson~\cite{AAnLR79} who realized that elastic scattering from a random disorder exceeding a critical value induces the localization of quantum excitations, and a \textit{metal-insulator transition} (MIT).
+While in 3D this critical disorder is finite, in 1D any amount of disorder is enough to localize.
+Two decades later it was realized that correlated disorder and long-range hopping could allow a MIT even in 1D~\cite{AuAd80,DuWPh90,izrailev1999cor,mirlin_transition_1996}.

+The different roles of the environment were considered by R. Landauer~\cite{La70}, N. Mott~\cite{Mott68}, and H. Haken~\cite{Haken58}.
+Specifically, Landauer noticed that an actual finite system exchanges particles with external reservoirs through the current and voltage probes, a notion that M. Büttiker used to describe environmental decoherence and thermalization~\cite{Bue86,DAPa90}.
+Both, Haken and Mott sought to address the role of a thermal bath.
+A very simple but widely used model for the environmental bath is the Haken-Strobl model, which describes uncorrelated dynamical fluctuations in the site energies.

+Later on, Mott predicted a \textit{variable-range-hopping} regime in which energy exchange among phonons and Anderson's localized states would favor conductivity before decoherence freezes the dynamics~\cite{PaUs98}.
+Thus, in the localized regime, the 1D conductivity reaches a maximum~\cite{ThKi81,DAPa90,2mohseni2008environment,caruso2009} when the energy uncertainty associated with elastic scattering and that resulting from the coupling with the environment (i.e. decoherence processes)~\cite{moix2013coherent,chuang2016quantum} become comparable.
+In contrast, the ballistic dynamics of a perfect crystal is always degraded by the thermally induced decoherent scattering processes \cite{madhukar1977exact}. {\it A much less studied subject is how decoherent noise affects transport around the MIT and, more generally, in presence of a quantum diffusive-like dynamics.}

-Recent works focused on excitonic transport in large bio-molecules such as photosynthetic antenna complexes seeking to explain the puzzling great efficiency of many natural ~\cite{molina2016superradiance,giulio2014, caruso2009,2mohseni2008environment,LindsayVattay17,Lindsay19} and synthetic systems.
-In this context, it was intriguing the hypothesis of a \textit{poised realm}, hinted by S. Kauffman~\cite{Kau19}, that in biological systems excitation transport occurs at the edge of chaos~\cite{Kauffman-pat2012}.
-This led Vattay and coll. \cite{vattay2014quantum} to propose that 1D systems near the MIT are optimal for transport because environmental decoherence does not affect the system as strongly as it does in the extended regime while it provides enough delocalization to allow for good transport.
+Recent works on excitonic transport in large bio-molecules such as photosynthetic antenna complexes seek to explain the puzzling great efficiency of many natural~\cite{molina2016superradiance, caruso2009,2mohseni2008environment,LindsayVattay17} and biomimetic systems.
+In this context, S. Kauffman~\cite{Kau19} proposed the intriguing \textit{poised realm} hypothesis that, in biological systems, excitation transport occurs at the \textit{edge of chaos}.
+This led Vattay and coll.~\cite{vattay2014quantum} to propose that 1D systems near the MIT are optimal for transport because environmental decoherence does not affect the system as strongly as it does in the extended regime while it ensures delocalization needed for transport.